This will be my final version of the Green Bay Packers Mock Draft. Some insight into what the Packers may do on Thursday:

 Previous Picks: DE Matt Ioannidis-Temple, LB Kris Frost-Auburn

 7th Round – Pick #248 – WR/TE Devon Cajuste, Stanford

 I really want the Packers to draft a Punter to replace Tim Masthay.
 However, they are more likely to pick one up as an undrafted free agent.
 Cajuste can’t play on the line in the NFL, but he also runs to slow to be a productive WR.
 However, he runs good routes and has good hands.
 I think he could be a guy that might be able to make the team as a 3rd or 4th TE and contribute on 3rd downs by creating mismatches with smaller CBs in the slot.

 Previous Pick: P Riley Dixon-SyracuseAndrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig